 I feel all three of those movies are worth watching so I’d encourage you to watch them before reading this post.

 Firstly, I want to address the two things I liked about John Wick 2.
 I felt that they actually did a better job of setting up an antagonist with Cassian (Common).
-I still didn’t feel that afraid for Wick during the movie, but Cassian at least seemed like he might be able to defeat Wick.
+I still didn’t feel that afraid for Wick during the movie, but Cassian at least seemed like he might be able to defeat him.
 Ares (Ruby Rose), the other main antagonist, on the other hand, felt like just any other thug, except she was deaf and had a vagina.

 I also felt this movie at least didn’t peak halfway through.
 The action remained more consistent.
 My problem though is that it got very repetitive.
 Most of the action scenes involve Keanu Reeves shooting people in the face and then flipping a thug around, pinning him down, killing 2 to 3 more people before finishing his original target off.
 The only sequences that felt creative were the battle between Cassian and Wick as they run around some parked cars and the sequence when Wick arrives back in New York.
-Unfortunately, the later sequence felt really out of place and way too over the top.
+Unfortunately, the later sequence felt out of place and way too over the top.

 I’ll start with Collateral first.